tbabej/uadt/README.md

     $ pip install -r requirements.txt

-Additionally, you will need to provide training data in the for of pcap files:
+Additionally, you will need to provide training data in the form of pcap files:

     $ ls ~/mypcaps/*.pcap
     one.pcap